ZChipman/Airline_Satisfaction_Analysis/README.md

 ## Technical Requirements:

 Any application running R (like R Studio) should be able to replicate this project.
 If there are any instances of deprecated code when using more recent versions of R, feel free to let me know.

+## Development:

+### Data Cleaning and Transformation:

+Our team performed the following steps to clean and transform the data for analysis:

+1. Replace blanks with NAs.

+2. Transform column names.

+3. Remove 9 cases with misrepresented satisfaction ratings.

+4. Impute the values of the “Percent of Flight with other Airlines” column that were greater than 100%.

+5. Remove records that do not have a flight time or arrival delay metric AND do not say their flight was cancelled.

+6. Added an index, or what we called an “Unique Identifier,” column to the dataframe.

+7. Added an initial set of NEW variables for analysis.

+8. Converted categorical variables to binary, and satisfaction to binary (4-5) vs. (1-3) for our classification models.